algorithmiaio/dev-center/_pages/client-guides/r.md

 ## Conclusion

-This guide covered installing Algorithmia via pip, uploading and downloading data to and from a user created data collection, checking if a file exists using the Data API, calling an algorithm, and handling errors.

-## Conclusion

 This guide covered installing Algorithmia via R, uploading and downloading data to and from a user created data collection, checking if a file exists using the Data API, calling an algorithm, and handling errors.

 For more information on the methods available using the Data API in R check out the [Data API](http://docs.algorithmia.com/?r#data-api-specification) documentation or the [R Client Docs](https://github.com/algorithmiaio/algorithmia-r.git).